Polo (confectionery): Trademarks

 When the Trade Marks Act 1994 was introduced in the United Kingdom, Nestlé applied to register the shape of the Polo mint.
 The application featured a white, annular mint without any lettering.
-This application however was opposed by Kraft Foods, the then owner of Life Savers, and Mars UK, because of the lack of distinctive character of the mint in question.
+This application was opposed by Kraft Foods, owner of Life Savers, and Mars UK, because of the lack of distinctive character of the mint.

 Nestlé's application was allowed to proceed if it agreed to narrow the description of the mint i.e. the dimensions of the mint were limited to the standard dimensions of the Polo mint and that it was limited to "mint flavoured compressed confectionery".

-Kraft Foods made a similar applications for annular sweets eg bearing the mark LIFESAVERS.
+Kraft Foods made a similar applications for annular sweets e.g. bearing the mark LIFESAVERS.
 Nestlé has tried to oppose this trademark application but failed as the court ruled that customers would be able to distinguish between a Polo and a Lifesaver as both have their marks boldly and prominently embossed on the mint.

 Advertising

 During the 1980s, Peter Sallis provided the voiceover for television advertisements.
 With the launch of the spearmint variety, a new television campaign featured a voiceover by Danny John-Jules, using a voice similar to the one he employed as the Cat on Red Dwarf.

-In 1995, the company launched a major advertising campaign produced by Aardman Animations, which showed animated Polos on a factory production line.
+In 1995, the company launched an advertising campaign produced by Aardman Animations, which showed animated Polos on a factory production line.
 In one, a scared Polo without a hole attempts to escape, but is restrained by the hole punching machinery.
 Polo experimented with other forms of advertising in the end of the 1990s.
 In 1998, they collaborated with PolyGram for a compilation album, Cool Grooves, which reached No. 12 in the UK Compilation Chart on 5 September that year.

+Association with horses

+Horses enjoy the taste of peppermint.
+As such peppermint sweets, including polo mints are given to horses as treats.
+At the launch event of author Jilly Cooper's 2016 novel Mount! guests were provided with polo mints to give to a white stallion who was present as treats.